Skip to main content

 caution

-Note that OpenFGA does not allow the referenced relation (the word after from, also called the tupleset) to be referencing another relation or allow non-concrete types (type bound public access (<object_type>:*) or usersets (<object_type>#<relation>)) in its type restrictions and will throw a validation error when attempting to call WriteAuthorizationModel.
+OpenFGA does not allow the referenced relation (the word after from, also called the tupleset) to reference another relation and does not allow non-concrete types (type bound public access (<object_type>:*) or usersets (<object_type>#<relation>)) in its type restrictions; adding them throws a validation error when calling WriteAuthorizationModel.

-For more examples, take look at Modeling: Parent-Child Objects, Advanced Modeling: Google Drive, Advanced Modeling: GitHub, and Advanced Modeling: Entitlements.
+For more examples, see Modeling: Parent-Child Objects, Advanced Modeling: Google Drive, Advanced Modeling: GitHub, and Advanced Modeling: Entitlements.

 The Union Operator

-The union operator (or in the DSL, union in the JSON syntax) is used to indicate that a relationship exists if the user is in any of the sets of users (union).
+The union operator (or in the DSL, union in the JSON syntax) indicates that a relationship exists if the user is in any of the sets of users (union).

 type document